Tarmo Uusivirta: Amateur career

 Besides the European title, Uusivirta won silver medals at the world championships in 1978 and 1982.
 He competed at the 1980 Olympics and lost in the second round to the eventual bronze medalist Jerzy Rybicki.

 Professional career

 In 1982 Uusivirta turned professional.
 In 1986, he had a draw with the then reigning European Champion Alex Blanchard in a non-title match.
 In 1987, he won against the future European champion James Cook (boxer).
 In 1988 he had a second draw with Blanchard, contending the IBF European super-middleweight title.
 In 1992, shortly before the European super-middleweight title fight against James Cook (boxer), Uusivirta suffered an injury and had to give up a close bout in the 7th round.
 He retired the same year with a record of 24 wins (16 knockouts), 4 losses, and 3 draws.

 Retirement and death

 After retiring Uusivirta grew bitter and regretted his move from amateur to professional boxing.
 He eventually lost his job as a fireman due to alcoholism, and committed suicide at the age of 42 in 1999.

+Film, book and theater

+Arto Halonen directed a dramatized documentary Ringside (1992) that tells a story of Uusivirta's return to the boxing ring.

+Simo Rantalainen wrote a book about the boxer, Tare: Mestarinyrkkeilijän muotokuva, which was published in February 2017.

+A biographical play, Mestari, written and directed by Pasi Lampela, premiered at Jyväskylä City Theatre on January 22, 2025.